-We’re preparing for all scenarios this coming year and are planning the 2021 ASHA Convention as a hybrid in-person/virtual event.
+We’re planning the 2021 ASHA Convention as a hybrid in-person/virtual event.
 The networking activities listed on this page are tentative and subject to change.
 Some events may be moved to a virtual format or may need to be cancelled as we move forward in our planning, so please be sure to check back for updates.
 We appreciate your patience as we adapt to a hybrid format.

 The Convention begins with the Opening General Session on Thursday morning, featuring energizing addresses by the ASHA president, Convention co-chairs, and a special keynote speaker.